 Dog Handler Considerations

-- Can cost more per-hour than static guards
+- Can cost more per hour than static guards

 Analytic CCTV Advantages

-- Excellent communication with central monitoring station
+- Excellent communication with the central monitoring station

 - Large HD storage

-- Infra-red vision and 80 metre detection range
+- Infra-red vision and 80-metre detection range

 - Video analytic detection